WqyJh/sshx/README.md

 Create a ssh connection and set the ServerAlive options.
-The following options make the ssh client sends a keepalive probe to server after no data was transfered for 30s and after probing for 60 times it would close the connection.
+The following options make the ssh client sends a keepalive probe to server after no data was transfered for 30s and after probing for 60 times the connection would be closed.
 ```bash
 sshx --interval 30 --countmax 60 connect host1
 ```